ELIAS GOLDENSKY COLLECTIONS

 Elias Goldensky (1867-1943) was a prominent portrait photographer in Philadelphia.
 See my article, "Elias Goldensky: Wizard of Photography," published in Pennsylvania History, 64:2, available for sale at this link under the following listing:

 149. Ries, Linda A., ed.
 History of Photography in Pennsylvania.
 Special Issue of Pennsylvania History, 64:2 (Spring 1997).
 [Includes articles on Marcus Aurelius Root, Francis L. Cooper (amateur) , early Pittsburgh photographers, John F. Nice, Elias Goldensky, Thomas Eakins, early oil industry, Mifflin and Engle, Black daguerreotypist Glenalvin J. Goodridge, Julius Sachse, and the Raymond Holland Collection.
 Winner of the 1997 MARAC Arline Custer Award for publications.]
-Signed by one of the authors, Gary Saretzky.
+Signed by Gary Saretzky.
 356pp. $20.

-A pdf file at http://dpubs.libraries.psu.edu
+A pdf file at https://journals.psu.edu/phj/issue/view/1596

 is also available for this article, although the photographic illustrations are much better in the original.